scitran/client/Search.md

     st.get(files{1},'destination',localFileName)

-There are many (many, many) types of searches, and you can see examples on the search summary page.
-These can return sessions, projects, collections, acquisitions, analyses.
+There are many (many, many) types of searches, and you can see examples on the [search examples page](https://github.com/scitran/client/wiki/Search-examples).
+Searches return Matlab cell arrays of sessions, projects, collections, acquisitions, analyses.

 Programming examples of the search syntax are in the script [s_stSearches.m](https://github.com/scitran/client/blob/master/matlab/scripts/s_stSearches.m)